theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/STARTER_KIT.md

 - [Zürich](https://www.zh.ch/de/politik-staat/opendata.zhweb-noredirect.zhweb-cache.html#/)
 - [Zürich ](https://www.zh.ch/de/politik-staat/gemeinden/gemeindeportraet.html) – Web application providing a comprehensive set of indicators which can be exported to various formats.

+---
+By accessing or using the data provided, you agree to the following terms and conditions.

+## Terms and Conditions
+> The data is provided solely for the purpose of participating in the hackathon event held in Zurich, Switzerland, and for developing solutions directly related to the specific challenge you have selected.
+You are strictly prohibited from using the Data for any other purpose, including but not limited to:
+> - Commercial use.
+> - Research or development outside the scope of this hackathon challenge.
+> - Personal use or any other unauthorized activities.
+>
+> The data is provided "as is" without any warranties, express or implied, including but not limited to, warranties of merchantability, fitness for a particular purpose, or non-infringement.
+The hackathon organizers do not guarantee the accuracy, completeness, or reliability of the data.
+>
+> Immediately following the conclusion of the hackathon event, you are obligated to permanently and securely delete all copies of the data, including any derived or processed data, from all your devices, storage media, and systems.

+## Source of Data
+The data of this respository has been provided by [Swiss Re](https://www.swissre.com/)